acalcutt/nheqminer-btg-vc2017/README.md

 # Build instructions:
 Requires:
 - Visual Studio 2017 (make sure to install the 'Universal Windows Platform develoment' workload as it has needed libraries.
 Also install the Windows 10 SDK under the 'Desktop development with C++' workload)
-- Boost 1.65.1 (for 64bit I built the libs with 'b2 architecture=x86 address-model=64 variant=release link=static')
+- Boost 1.65.1 (for 64bit I built the libs with 'b2 architecture=x86 address-model=64 variant=release link=static'.
+I included the libs I compiled under 'nheqminer\3rdparty\libs\boost')

 # Run instructions: